 Glenn Kelman, Founder of Redfin, got transparent

 When Redfin, an online real estate brokerage company, burst onto the scene in 2006, real estate agents were not happy.
-They saw Redfin as a huge disruption to their field, and any even blacklisted people who used the service.
+They saw Redfin as a huge disruption to their field, and any even blocklisted people who used the service.

 Rather than keep quiet, Founder Glenn Kelman decided to get vulnerable on the company blog.
 He shared the trials and tribulations that come with working in the real estate space.
 He even owned up to his shortcomings and criticized how he’d handled some challenges.

 The blog took off, as customers loved the transparency.
 They were able to empathize with Kelman, and he emerged as a true leader.
 “I honestly believe that if Redfin were stripped absolutely bare for all the world to see, naked and humiliated in the sunlight, more people would do business with us,” said Kelman.

 Engaged leaders are substantially outnumbered by leaders who are not engaged.
 How can you make sure that isn’t the case at your company?

 - Provide systems and structure.
 If you implement software that focuses on engagement and productivity, hold performance reviews, and have a system for giving feedback, managers will be much more likely to be motivated.
 Companies with formal employee engagement programs saw 2x as many benefits as those that did not, according to Hinge Research.